 - Planning for Amplify 2017 was to begin right after the closing, for those interested

 Overall it was a very successful conference.
-The small size was nice, but obviously more attendees make it more feasible to grow the content and scope in future years.
-Now that the community has a sense of what the format was like, hopefully the enthusiasm will build to make this a new annual event!
+The small size was nice, but obviously, more attendees make it more feasible to grow the content and scope in future years.
+Now that the community has a sense of what the format was like, hopefully, the enthusiasm will build to make this a new annual event!

 Series Index

-If you missed any of the series, here is the final index of posts:
+Here is the final index of posts:

 - Pre-conference